8/08/2019

 • High quality

-This year, we conducted another round of user testing as part of our ongoing commitment to creating content that helps people.
-Out of over 300 respondents, 88% said the video explained the topic clearly and was easy to understand.
+We regularly conduct user testing as part of our ongoing commitment to creating content that helps people.
+During our latest tests with over 300 respondents, 88% said our videos explained the topic clearly and were easy to understand.
 4 out of 5 said the content was helpful.

-Here are just a few things users had to say about Healthwise’s videos during our latest test.
+Here are just a few more things users had to say about Healthwise’s videos:

 • “They use examples that are easy to understand.”